raresraf/rafMetrics/README.md

 ### Login
 Backend implementation to provide a simple authentication, registration and management for users inside rafMetrics platform.

+### DockerConfig
+Keeps track of all Docker Compose/Docker Swarm settings and configurations.

 ### KubernetesConfig
 Keeps track of all k8s settings